Arch of Septimius Severus (Leptis Magna): Context

-The Arch of Septimius Severus at Leptis Magna, discovered in ruins after the First World War in 1928, was pieced back together by archeologists.
-It once stood as a symbol of the Severan dynastic and militaristic program.
-When Giacomo Guidi found the arch, it was completely fragmented, showing only the base structure, buried underneath the sand.
-After extensive excavation and reconstruction, the grand arch appeared to have been decorated in ornate deeply drilled floral and iconographic programs.
-The central arch made of a limestone core and a marble facing featured elaborately decorated panels.
+Description

+The central arch is made of a limestone core and a marble facing featured elaborately decorated panels.
 There are four primary frieze panels, depicting the imperial family in scenes of the triumph, procession, sacrifice, and Concordia Augustorum.
-With the claim to rule justified only by military power, Septimius Severus worked to establish a dynasty and a dynastic succession; therefore, he placed a significant emphasis on the role of his family and his future.

-Decoration
+Other areas are decorated with ornate deeply drilled floral and other ornaments.

 Beyond the central attic frieze, the arch is relatively uniform on all sides.
 Framed by eight Corinthian columns that support a broken pediment, the arch is ornate featuring the blending of Hellenistic elements.
 Not typical of Roman architecture, the Arch's broken pediment draws from an eastern tradition extending from Asia to Palestine.
 Besides, the columns are Corinthian pilasters decorated in deep-drilled vine scrolls, between which are trophies supported by captive barbarians.
 All eight spandrels bear Victory holding a wreath and a palm branch, commemorative of the triumph.
 Above the columns is a frieze decorated with acanthus above, which is a frieze of erotes holding a garland.
 All four exterior faces share these basic decorative elements, varying only in the central frieze decoration.

 The northeast frieze, facing the rival city of Leptis, Oea, depicts the triumph.
 Similar in representation to the Arch of Titus and The Arch of Marcus Aurelius, the program depicts galloping horses with riders in an attempted illusionistic manner.
 Like Titus, the togatus is depicted in a horizontal field, showing vivid movement as the togatus riders are shown with great attention to the detail in the fabric of their togatus.
 In front of these is the chariot driven by a quadriga, or four horses are shown in profile.
 The chariot carries three central figures: Septimius Severus, Caracalla, and Geta, showing the dynastic succession.